Wild orbits and generalised singularity modules: stratifications and quantisation: Unmarked strata of wild orbits

 \section{Unmarked strata of wild orbits}

-Finally we study the change of marking of (strictly) $s$-semisimple $G_r$-orbits, leading to their intrinsic parameter space, extending \S~\ref{sec:intrinsic_tame_orbit_space}.
-Let us still assume that $s > 0$ to avoid trivialities---and again use `orbit' for `$G_r$-orbit'.
+Finally, we study the change of marking of (strictly) $s$-semisimple $G_r$-orbits.
+This leads to their intrinsic parameter space, extending \S~\ref{sec:intrinsic_tame_orbit_space}.
+(Assume again that $s > 0$ to avoid discussing trivial cases; and write `orbit' for `$G_r$-orbit'.)